Coin Operated Arcade Machines, Arcade Games, Video Arcade Games, Amusements, Sport Games, Vending Machines and Game Room Equipment For Sale

 the combined firms as Stern Pinball and continues on as the only large scale

-commercial pinball producer in the world today (as of early 2010).
+commercial pinball producer in the world in for most of the new decade.

 2002 - A prototype of the first truly digital pinball machine, "Virtual Pinball" is introduced